 b.
 The fee due and payable pursuant to this chapter shall be due December 31, and shall be delinquent after January 15 of each year.
 A penalty of fifty percent (50%) shall be added to delinquent payments.

 c.
-The owner of any newly acquired dog of licensing age or of any dog which attains licensing age after April 15 of any year shall register and license within thirty (30) days after such acquisition or attaining the above stated age.
+The owner of any newly acquired dog of licensing age or of any dog which attains licensing age shall register and license the dog within thirty (30) days after such acquisition or attaining the above stated age.

-2. Registration; Expiration: Registration and licensing shall be made to the Town Clerk or such other person as the Town Council may authorize to receive such registrtions.
-The owner shall state at the time registration is made for such license, the owner’s name and address and the name, sex, breed, and color of each dog, as well as whether spayed or neutered, and proof of vaccination or immunity for the dog(s) kept at the address.
+2. Registration; Expiration: Registration and licensing shall be made to the Town Clerk or such other person as the Town Council may authorize to receive such registrations.
+The owner shall state at the time of registration, the owner’s name and address and the name, sex, breed, and color of each dog, as well as whether spayed or neutered, and proof of vaccination or immunity for the dog(s) kept at the address.

 3. License Fees Enumerated: No dog license shall be issued by the Town unless the fee required herein is paid.
 The fee shall be in such amount as established by resolution of the Town Council.
 Should the Town elect to implement a permanent tag, those who elect to use the permanent tag would receive a 25% discount off the licensing fee.

-4. Expiration: The license shall expire on December 31 of each year, regardless of the date when issued.
+4. Expiration: The license shall expire on December 31 of each year, regardless of the date issued.

 B. Private Kennel Licensing